Welcome to our Frequently Asked Questions Section!

 While crediting the designer is always appreciated, it is not necessary.
 Feel free to sell items—online or at craft fairs—you make from B3 instructions without acknowledging the designer.
 We will, however, be grumpy if you try to pass off certain Blue Buddha designs as your own creations!
 So play nice, respect your fellow jewelry-makers, only claim designs that are rightfully yours, and we'll all get along just fine. :-)

 The Chicago Craft Mafia is a collaborative and non-competitive organization of independent crafting business owners.
 Blue Buddha Boutique founder Rebeca Mojica has been a member of the Chicago Craft Mafia since 2006.
+The mafia has been on hiatus since January 1 2015.

 The Mafia works together to foster their own individual entrepreneurship and to support the greater crafting community.
 Members of the familia pride ourselves on the design, integrity and workmanship of their products and the ethics of their business practices.